zhouyl/flowblade/docs/components/buttons/button-group.md

 # ButtonGroup

 Button group component for grouping multiple buttons together.
 ButtonGroup provides a way to group related buttons with support for horizontal and vertical layouts.
+Perfect for toolbars, segmented controls, and action groups.

 ## Basic Usage